browserengineering/book/book/chrome.md

 might be saved and only updated when the chrome changes.

 First things first: we need to avoid drawing page contents to the part of the browser window where the browser chrome is.
-Let's reserve some space for it at the top.
-But how much?
-One way could be to pick some arbitrary browser chrome height, then try to squeeze the chrome into it (and making its font smaller as necessary).
-Another, better way, is to pick a font size that is easy enough to read, then compute the chrome height accordingly.

 We don't know that height yet without computing it as part of designing the UI of the browser, chrome, but we do know it will be a number we can